French CEFR Levels Explained: A1, A2, B1, B2 and C1

 Tracking Progress

-Take a placement test or DELF style paper every 8 to 12 weeks.
+Take a placement test or DELF-style paper every 8 to 12 weeks.
 Log words per minute in listening and words produced in writing.
+Progress at A1 to B1 feels fast; B1 to B2 is the plateau where consistency matters most.

 Immersion Habits

-Switch phone and apps to French, follow French creators, keep a mini phrasebook of your top 50 personal sentences.
+Switch phone and apps to French.
+Follow French creators on YouTube and social media.
+Keep a mini phrasebook of your top 50 personal sentences — phrases you actually need in your life, not generic textbook dialogue.

 Worksheets, Tutoring and GCSE Resources